Nevada Labor Laws Guide

 Final paycheck in Nevada

-Employers in Nevada are legally required to provide a final paycheck, including all the wages and benefits to everyone whose employment was terminated.
+Employers in Nevada are legally required to provide a final paycheck, including all wages and benefits, to everyone whose employment was terminated.

-According to the Nevada Labor Commissioner, final paychecks for employees who are laid off or fired are due immediately.
+According to the Nevada law, final paychecks for employees who are laid off or fired are due immediately

 For employees who quit their positions, the due date is either by the next scheduled payday or within 7 days, whichever comes first.